Skip to main content

 Level exam

-The Level exam feature allows content to be used as examination steps or placement tests.
+The level exam allows content to be used as examination steps or placement tests.
 By default, learners need to complete every content within proficiency level in order to receive the badge of completion for that level.
-By setting a content as "Level exam", admins can override this behavior so that only the Level exam content need to be completed in order for the learner to receive the badge.
+By setting a content as "Level exam", admins can override this behavior so that only the level exam content need to be completed in order for the learner to receive the badge.

 Subscribe a learner to a skill

-As an admin you can subscribe a skill to a learner on their behalf by going to Manage > Skills > Select skill > Manage tab > scroll down to learners and click Add
+As an admin you can subscribe a skill to a learner on their behalf:

-You can then add a user or group and have the option to select a target level and achieved levels
+4. Click Add, you can enroll a user or group and have the option to select a target level and achieved levels if applicable

 Target level: is an expected level that want the learner to reach